inogolo

 For names in general, whenever possible pronunciations are verified and cross-referenced across multiple sources.
 Sources include:

-• personal knowledge (for most common English names)
+• personal knowledge (for common English names)

 • people-- if I can locate someone with the name I ask them.